Kaifkhan1212/Kaifkhan1212/README.md

 ---

-## Education

-- **MCA** — Bharati Vidyapeeth's Institute of Management & Information Technology (2025–2027)
-- **BCA** — Shramsadhana Bombay Trust College of Engineering & Technology (2022–2025)
+## 🤝 Open to Collaborate On

+- 🧬 AI/ML platforms, especially explainable AI and health-tech
+- 🌐 Full-stack web applications
+- 🏆 Hackathons and startup projects
+- 📦 Open-source contributions

 ---

----

-## Open to Collaborate On

-- Full-stack web applications
-- AI/ML-powered platforms, especially in explainable AI and health-tech
-- Hackathons and startup projects
-- Open-source contributions

----

 <p align="center">
-<em>Building impactful solutions through code, creativity, and continuous learning.</em>
+<em>Building AI systems people can actually trust — one explainable prediction at a time.</em>
 </p>
-how i can make it more professional and unique it